 1. Establish a routine and stick to it.
 Wake up, shower, eat, get ready, and go to your home workstation if that works for you.
 Personally, I wake up, check and reply to urgent emails via my phone, check my calendar for today's events, eat, Facebook, TikTok, IG, whatever, and then hit my office.
 I'm usually in front of my computer around 9 or 9:30am.

 2. Silence your phone if you can.
 Our phones can offer endless distractions on normal days, let alone when a pandemic is happening.

 3. While working, I focus on a single task in order to minimize distractions.
-If I'm writing an article, my email program is closed and all other notifications are off.
+If I'm writing an article, I close my email program and all other notifications are off.
 If someone wants to call me, I ask them to schedule the call so I can give them my undivided attention during that time slot.

 Prioritizing is Key

 Very early in my working from home experience, I learned that work is always there.
 I could work 6, 7, 8, 10, 12, 14, or 16 hours every day and work was still there the next day.
 I could sit down to dinner, hear my phone buzz, check it to see a work email.
 I'd address it then or immediately after dinner.
 This is a bad habit to get into if the email isn't urgent.
 You'll eventually go insane if you do this because you'll feel like you don't have any time off.

 Searching for answers on how to break this habit or form better working from home habits, I read a book called The Way We're Working Isn't Working by Tony Schwartz.
 The example he gives in the book didn't work for me, but I tried new routines based on his research until I did find one that worked for me.
 My day is broken down into several parts listed below.

 7:30am Wake up and answer any urgent emails